MixinNetwork/developers.mixin.one/api/_documentation/authentication_token.md

   - name:
     content:
 content_markdown: |-
   If you want to access API, you should prepare a signed authentication token, which contains all of following informations.
+Privatekey is generated using RSA PKCS#1 v1.5.
+Document from Golang: [https://golang.org/pkg/crypto/rsa/](https://golang.org/pkg/crypto/rsa/).

   ``` golang
     uid: ClientId